International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Enhancing Equity and Reducing Disparities

-Older women, racial, ethnic, and religious minorities, displaced peoples, persons with disabilities, LGBTQ persons, indigenous peoples, and people in specific settings such as fragile states face significant inequities, particularly relating to health and financial security that demand attention in national plans.
+Older women; racial, ethnic, and religious minorities; displaced peoples; persons with disabilities; LGBTQ persons; indigenous peoples; and people in specific settings such as fragile states face significant inequities, particularly relating to health and financial security that demand attention in national plans.
+Gender disparities are mentioned or addressed in many of the plans—Kenya’s Healthy Ageing and Older Persons’ Health Strategy 2022-2026, for example, highlights the growing proportion of older women as a specific challenge to be addressed in its policy interventions.
 Ireland’s Positive Ageing Strategy stands out for its attention to Irish Travellers, a nomadic ethno-cultural group that has traditionally faced political and social discrimination and exclusion.
 As of 2018, the Positive Ageing Strategy includes 14 indicators on healthy aging for Irish Travellers, covering their social and cultural participation, housing, access to health care, and health behaviors.
 Ireland’s example of collecting and publishing data relevant to an older historically marginalized group reveals the importance of data in making older, marginalized populations more “visible” in policy frameworks, as well as older people in general, which can reduce the impacts of ageism and improve older populations’ resilience.
+Guatemala’s national policy similarly highlights the principles of “equity, comprehensiveness, and cultural relevance” in reference to the country’s three main Indigenous groups—the Maya, Xinca, and the Garífuna—who are particularly susceptible to health-related challenges.
 Equity, equality, and non-discrimination are key human rights principles and must apply equally to all people and marginalized groups in a country.
 Another gap is that MIPAA specifically addresses HIV/AIDS, and yet it is under-addressed in national plans.
 While this challenge has been diminished in developed country contexts in recent years, it remains a health concern across the developing world.

 Looking Ahead

 National planning to mainstream aging is a key pathway to protect older populations and facilitate healthy aging.
 It is also crucial for societies to prepare for and cope with demographic changes.
-To date, only 128 United Nations Member States have developed some form of policy to mainstream older persons and aging across relevant policy areas, meaning that as many as 65 member states lack any sort of broad strategy or law related to aging at the national or subnational level.
-For many of these countries, resourcing limitations and data gaps present significant barriers to developing and implementing a plan on aging.
+As of 2023, only 150 United Nations Member States have developed some form of policy to mainstream older persons and aging across relevant policy areas, meaning that as many as 43 member states lack any sort of broad strategy or law related to aging at the national or subnational level.
+While this growth represents a marked improvement from the number of plans reported by the WHO in its 2020 baseline report—increasing from 105 to 141 plans, strategies, and policies in just three years—there is more progress to be made.
+For many of these countries, resource limitations, including chronic underfunding, and persistent data gaps, especially sex- and age-disaggregated data, present significant barriers to developing and implementing a plan on aging..

 The ‘Return on Investment’ for Prioritizing Aging and Older Persons:

-While data availability on older persons and its collection has been identified as a key “enabler” for the UN Decade of Healthy Ageing and prompted significant international work on the issue (see the Titchfield Group on Aging-related Statistics and Age-Disaggregated Data), more research is needed on the economic impact of funding national aging agendas and potential returns on investments in older persons.
-Although the full economic benefits of mainstreaming aging are still unclear, an independent report commissioned by Public Health Wales explores the potential return on government investments in older adults.
-The report ‘Living Well for Longer’ estimated that every £1 investment in facilitating active aging can generate between £0.79 and £112.42 in social value within Wales.
-Other analyses have concluded that investing in the retention of older adults in the workforce can provide significant returns.
+Other analyses have concluded that investing in the retention of older adults in the workforce can provide significant returns, and workforce retention and training are likewise key policy areas for both MIPAA and the UN Decade.
 According to the OECD Promoting an Age-Inclusive Workforce report, building multigenerational workforces could raise GDP per capita by 19 percent by 2050.
-Preparing health care systems and workforces for an aged population will be critical, particularly in developing countries where fewer plans exist and 71 percent of population aging will occur by 2050.
+Preparing health care systems and workforces for an aged population will be critical, particularly in low- and middle-income countries where fewer plans exist, and 71 percent of population aging will occur by 2050.
 In addition to economic gains from investing in older persons, prioritizing older persons also can lessen ageism, increase intergenerational support, and improve social cohesion across a country’s population, according to a 2017 report by HelpAge International.
-This shift of perspective can help all generations view older persons as worthy of respect and dignity, and as people who can contribute to society rather than those who are ‘a burden’ on the system.
-The potential dividends of investing in older persons extend across the economy, health, and social spheres, yet support for healthy aging agendas in multilateral financial institutions remain in preliminary stages.
+This shift of perspective can help all generations view older persons as worthy of respect and dignity, and as people who can contribute to society rather than those who are a perceived as a “burden” on the system.
+The potential dividends of investing in older persons extend across the economy, health, and social spheres, yet support for healthy aging agendas in multilateral financial institutions remains in preliminary stages.

-Developing a national plan is a key opportunity for countries, especially those facing a major demographic shift, to plan for aging populations and improve the health and well-being of older persons.
-To achieve these goals, policymakers should first consider the themes laid out in international frameworks on aging, including MIPAA and the UN Decade of Healthy Ageing, which are explored in this report’s policy map.
-Future plans should also consider lessons from the COVID-19 pandemic and address equity concerns for marginalized groups.
+Developing a national plan requires political will among government leaders and serves as a key opportunity for countries, especially those facing a significant demographic shift, to plan for aging populations and improve the health and well-being of older persons.
+To that end, civil society organizations that represent and mobilize on behalf of aging populations play a critical role in mobilizing political will by holding government leaders to account and bringing the needs and aspirations of older adults to the forefront of policy agendas.
+Policymakers are also well served by considering the themes laid out in international frameworks on aging, including MIPAA and the UN Decade of Healthy Ageing, which are explored in this report’s policy map.
+New plans and updates to pre-existing ones in the future will also need to consider lessons from the COVID-19 pandemic, for example, as relates to physical and mental health and disaster preparedness, to ensure that any approach to support the well-being of aging populations addresses equity concerns among underserved groups and integrates, rather than isolates, older adults in society.

 For additional information on these national plans, see the Database of Action Plans for Aging (DAPA), and for additional case studies and resources on Healthy Aging, explore the AARP-FP Analytics Toolkit.